 \subsection{Statement of the main results}

 Now we state our main results, starting with the asymptotic expansion of the DPP partition function.
 Note that in the main text, we will use a slightly different normalization convention, which will introduce additional $2\pi$ factors.
-Let $\mathcal{K}_0$ be the space of \kahler forms in $[\omega]$ and $\mathcal{K}_\omega$ be the space of \kahler potentials.
+Also we will identify a hermitian metric $h$ with K\"ahler potential $\varphi$.
+Let $\mathcal{K}_0$ be the space of K\"ahler forms in $[\omega]$ and $\mathcal{K}_\omega$ be the space of K\"ahler potentials.